 Being in value is the ball game in retail.
 Those who best execute their marketing strategies will increase sales and improve their profitability.
 Purchase at any Hard Discount, and you will see how they fail to keep products in stock throughout the day.

-6. If the products aren’t there, do you think your customers will give up on buying that product until they are back in stock, or will they go to your competitor to make the purchase?
+It creates a competitive opportunity for you.
+Customers expect to find the products they want to buy on the shelves every time they visit your supermarket. - If the products aren’t there, do you think your customers will give up on buying that product until they are back in stock, or will they go to your competitor to make the purchase?
 Why give your customers a reason to think about buying from your competitor’s supermarket?

 It may sound fun and essential.
 But those who can keep the shelves stocked are creating a sustainable competitive advantage in the marketplace.

-Operationally, there is nothing more important to your store’s success than being supplied continuously with 100% of your assortment.
+Operationally, there is nothing more important to your store’s success than being supplied continuously with 100% of your assortment. - Betting on promotions.

 When announcing product promotions, it is essential to execute the correct projections to buy enough and ensure that the advertised products are available throughout the offering.
 There is nothing wrong with being promotionally oriented as long as you risk buying enough inventory to support your promotions.